Khao Yai: Rolling Jungle Thunder

 ANDES: Trekking for condor

-By far the most taxing expedition of my life, a 65km mountain hike through the Eastern Andes up to Glacier Grey looking for the Andean Condor.
+By far my most taxing expedition so far, a 65km mountain hike through the Eastern Andes up to Glacier Grey looking for the Andean Condor.
 Full camping kit, camera gear, crazy weather conditions and some of the most breathtaking scenery in the world.

 Due to demand from some seemingly deranged individuals I have started to write blogs of my travels.

 Read about the full expedition, including packing, equipment and a full photo album HERE.